Microsoft-Web/WebCampTrainingKit/Presentation/Build-and-deploy-ASPNET/GeekQuiz-Build-and-deploy-ASP/README.md

 1. Name the application _GeekQuiz_ and click **OK**.

-1. Select new MVC project and check the Web API option.
+1. Select Web Application project.

 	![New ASP.NET template options for other project types](images/new-aspnet-template-options-for-other-project-types.png?raw=true "New ASP.NET template options for other project types")

-	_New ASP.NET template options for other project types_
+	_New ASP.NET templates_

 	> 	**Speaking Point:**
 	>
-	Explain the options in the new ASP.NET Project dialog.
-There are still base templates, but you can include folders and core references for other project types.
+	Explain the templates in the new ASP.NET Project dialog.

 1. Click **OK** to create the project.

 	> 	**Speaking Point:**
 	>
-	As the project is loading, talk about changes to the project template, including Bootstrap, updates to user authentication, and decoupling the tooling from project types (so Web Forms applications can easily use ASP.NET MVC controllers, etc.)
+	As the project is loading, talk about changes to the project template, including the new application anatomy, services, prebuilt middlewares and client-side development.

+1. Click Cancel in the Choose Source Control dialog

 1. Explore the generated solution in the **Solution Explorer**.